NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/tutorial.md

 ### Environment 2: PrgEnv-intel

-Let's repeat all the above steps, except now with PrgEnv-intel.
+We'll now repeat all the above steps, except now with PrgEnv-intel.
 Return to your `IMB-tutorial` directory, and `mkdir PrgEnv-intel`

 Now, load the PrgEnv-intel environment:

 ```
-module purge
-module load craype-x86-spr
+module restore
-module load PrgEnv-intel
+module swap PrgEnv-cray PrgEnv-intel
+module unload cray-libsci
 ```

+Note that where possible, we want to avoid using `module purge` because it can unset some environment variables that we generally want to keep.
+So, instead we run `module restore` to restore the default environment (PrgEnv-cray) and then swap from PrgEnv-cray to PrgEnv-intel with `module swap PrgEnv-cray PrgEnv-intel`.
+Finally, we unload the `cray-libsci` package for the sake of simplicity (as of 4/23/24, we are working through resolving a default versioning conflict between cray-libsci and PrgEnv-intel.
+If you need to use cray-libsci within PrgEnv-intel, please reach out to hpc-help@nrel.gov)

 Again, we can test which C compiler we're using with:
 `cc --version`
-Now, this should output:
+Now, this should output something like:
 ```
-[ohull@kl1 test4]$ cc --version
+[ohull@x1000c0s0b0n0 mpi-benchmarks]$ cc --version
-No supported cpu target is set, CRAY_CPU_TARGET=x86-64 will be used.
-Load a valid targeting module or set CRAY_CPU_TARGET
-Intel(R) oneAPI DPC++/C++ Compiler 2023.0.0 (2023.0.0.20221201)
+Intel(R) oneAPI DPC++/C++ Compiler 2023.2.0 (2023.2.0.20230622)
 Target: x86_64-unknown-linux-gnu
 Thread model: posix
-InstalledDir: /nopt/intel/oneapi/compiler/2023.0.0/linux/bin-llvm
+InstalledDir: /nopt/nrel/apps/cpu_stack/compilers/02-24/spack/opt/spack/linux-rhel8-sapphirerapids/gcc-12.2.1/intel-oneapi-compilers-2023.2.0-hwdq5hei2obxznfjhtlav4mi5h5jd4zw/compiler/2023.2.0/linux/bin-llvm
-Configuration file: /nopt/intel/oneapi/compiler/2023.0.0/linux/bin-llvm/../bin/icx.cfg
+Configuration file: /nopt/nrel/apps/cpu_stack/compilers/02-24/spack/opt/spack/linux-rhel8-sapphirerapids/gcc-12.2.1/intel-oneapi-compilers-2023.2.0-hwdq5hei2obxznfjhtlav4mi5h5jd4zw/compiler/2023.2.0/linux/bin-llvm/../bin/icx.cfg
 ```

 Contrast this to when we ran `cc --version` in the PrgEnv-cray section.
 We're now using a different compiler (Intel oneAPI) under the hood.

 We can now repeat the steps we took in the PrgEnv-cray section.
-Re-download the code:
+Move up two directories and re-download the code:

 ```
+cd ../../
+mkdir PrgEnv-intel
+cd PrgEnv-intel
 git clone https://github.com/intel/mpi-benchmarks.git
 cd mpi-benchmarks
 ```